northriptl/saasi/README.md

-# SASSI
+# SAASI

-Script Aimed At Securing Installations
+Script Aimed At Securing Installs

 The goal of this script is to secure debian based linux boxes for TOR usage